 29. A September attack by on the US consulate in Benghazi, Libya resulted in the deaths of US Ambassador Chris Stevens and three other Americans.
 Stevens was coordinating an extensive operation to ship arms from Libyan government warehouses to Syrian rebels via Turkey.
 Up to 35 CIA agents were working on the project in a nearby annex in Benghazi at the time of the attacks.

 30. A CIA-coordinated airlift of arms from eastern European (especially Croatia) for rebel fighters accelerated late in the year.
 At least 160 military cargo flights by Jordanian, Saudi and Qatari military-style cargo planes participated in the arms transfers.
-While President Obama continued to insist the US would not provide “lethal aid” to the rebels, this CIA-coordinated supply of lethal arms (paid for by Gulf partners) enabled the rebels to achieve major gains in territory in battles with the Syrian army.
+An October New York Times article reported that the Obama Administration was aware of the fact that most of the weaponry was ending up in the hands of "hard-line jihadists," not so-called moderates.
+While President Obama continued to insist the US would not provide “lethal aid” to the rebels, this CIA-coordinated supply of lethal arms (paid for by Gulf partners) enabled the Salafist rebels achieve major gains in territory in battles with the Syrian army.

 31. Thus, what appeared to start as a civil conflict in 2011 was transformed during 2012 into a sophisticated invasion of Syria supported by the resources of many of the richest and most powerful nation-states in the world.
 During the summer of 2012, around 6,000 people per month were killed in the fighting.

-Sources: here and here and here and here and here and here and here and here and here and here.
+Sources: here and here and here and here and here and here and here and here and here and here and here.

 32. During the spring, yet another Salafist rebel group—an offshoot of al-Qaeda in Iraq—crossed into Syria to join the attacks against the Syrian government.
 Branding itself as the Islamic State of Iraq and the Levant (ISIL), the new group was composed mainly of Iraqi fighters, but its rapid success in seizing control of small towns and territory in eastern Syria soon enabled it to attract Syrian recruits as well.